github/teach.github.com/technology/_posts/2001-01-01-lesson-git-bisect.md

 ---
 layout: bare
-title: Grep and Bisect
+title: Git Bisect
-description: Git's history research tools.
+description: Finding a regression in a repository's history
 ---

-# Git Grep and Bisect
+# Git Bisect

-## Searching in Code with Grep

-Find text in the tracked files

-    git grep
-    git grep <TREEISH>

 ## Finding a bug with Bisect